Workiva/over_react/doc/wrapping_js_components.md

 };
 ```

-When the properties of an object is known, the best conversion is to create a JS interop class.
+When the properties of an object are known, the best conversion is to create a JS interop class.
 For example, given the TS structure of:

 ```ts
 interface ArbitraryComponentProps {